LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 **Game Vision**
 -------------------------------------

-The originators envision a cinematographic  exploratory free-style open-universe first-person adenture role playing game that is non-repetitive enticing and at the same time rewards the player for his spent time.
+The originators envision a cinematographic  exploratory free-style open-universe first-person adventure role playing game that is non-repetitive enticing and at the same time rewards the player for his spent time.

 Think about a holodeckesque style of game as the guiding vision.